DiscoBroccoli/jiebao/projects/MASc.md

 </div>

-The simulation showcased above below is a direct numerical simulation (DNS) of the canonical wall bounded turbulent channel case.
+The simulation showcased above is a direct numerical simulation (DNS) of the canonical wall bounded turbulent channel case.
 In which the whole spatial and temporal spectrum are solved for accurate turbulence prediction.
 The showcased simulation is from the dimensionless shear Reynolds of 180.
 The bulk Reynolds is found using the relationship from [Dean(1978)](https://ui.adsabs.harvard.edu/abs/1974STIN...7522638D/abstract).

 <div align="center">
   <img class="ui image" src="../images/MASc/re_bulk.gif">